 Near their house was the Hasidic synagogue, and a little farther on, the Misnagdic synagogue.[NOTE]Hasidim, followers of the Baal Shem Tov, emphasized ecstatic singing and dancing, while the Misnagdim, their opponents, followed the Vilna Gaon in upholding traditional rabbinic Judaism.
 The two synagogues were considered the spiritual center of the shtetl.
 People went three times a day to pray, and took the children with them on the Sabbath.
 Rabbis and traveling preachers visited the synagogues and gave religious talks.

 The house of Nochum [Chaimovich] the shoemaker was next to the Hasidic synagogue.
 They had three sons and two daughters.
 One son left for Brazil, and one daughter, Beylka, left for Palestine in the 1930s and worked on a kibbutz.
 In 1963 she came to visit her brother and sister in Vilna (photo).

-Nochum's brother Gimpel [Chaimovich], who lived nearby, was a marksman hired by Binyomin Joffe, the forest merchant.
+Nochum's brother Gimpel [Chaimovich], who lived nearby, worked as a business manager for Binyomin Yoffe, the lumber merchant.
 Gimpel also had a family of good size, but there was no work for the children in the shtetl so the children moved to Kovno (Kaunas) to find work.

 Next to Nochum's house was a wide ditch whose water flowed into the stream Yoste.
 Nechoma daughter of Hirshe [Glezer] lived on the other side of the ditch, and Daniel Shenkman, a shoemaker, lived farther back in the yard.
 Moyshe the melamed lived near the ditch since before World War I, but on a side path.
 I attended his cheder.[NOTE]melamed: children's Hebrew teacher